SeanRandall/Randallreader_web/manual.md

 You can opt to store the file in the Reader's internal memory or on the SD card, both of which have their own advantages.

 If you choose to keep the file on the Reader's internal memory, you're limited in how many books you can keep track of.
 Conservatively you'll be able to store roughly 200 bookmarks and file positions.
 The Reader will remove the oldest stored data to keep the file under a manageable size.
 This will mean that, if you revisit a book you were in hundreds of books ago, your last read position and bookmark data is not retained.
 However, this storage method means that the Reader never has to write to the SD card whilst reading a file to you.
-Reading to SD cards is a far less distructive process than writing, so this should increase the lifetime of your removable media.
+Reading from SD cards is a far less distructive process than writing, so this should increase the lifetime of your removable media.

 Choosing to store the Babel file on the SD card means you don't need to worry about how big it is.
 You'll be able to set as many bookmarks in as many files as you like.
 It also keeps the bookmarks and reading positions with the files they apply to.
 The slight downside is the continued writing to the card, which could shorten its lifespan and decrease the runtime between charging of the Reader.